 Candidate Presentation

-The Candidate Presentation gives you an opportunity to reflect on your progress towards meeting the MN Board of Teaching Standards through your Education coursework and field experiences, and it will help the Education Department gauge your readiness to student teach.
-During the presentation, you will outline specific goals you have for student teaching and present evidence that you are ready to student teach.
+The Candidate Presentation gives you an opportunity to reflect on your Education coursework and field experiences and your readiness to student teach.
 This is an important and required assignment; successful completion of this presentation is required in order to student teach.

 The Candidate Presentation occurs the spring semester prior to student teaching for most students.
-The assignment for the Candidate Presentation will be sent via Tk20.
+The assignment for the Candidate Presentation will be sent via Student Learning and Licensure.
 The components of the assignment are:

-- Readiness to Student Teach– Based on Part 1 and Part 2, write a statement (approximately 1-2 pages) about your readiness to student teach.
+- Readiness to Student Teach — Write a statement (approximately 2-3 pages) about your readiness to student teach.

 Student Teaching Handbook